kfidak13/kfidak13.github.io/Journal3.md

 Reducing hard-coded values where possible

 These refinements made the code easier to understand and allowed us to modify motion behavior without introducing new bugs.
-This step was especially important before adding a second motor, since errors would become harder to isolate with increased system complexity.
+This step was crucial before adding a second motor, since errors would become harder to isolate with increased system complexity.

 Days 7–8: Dual-Axis Scanning (X and Y)
 Adding a Second Stepper Motor

 During Days 7 and 8, we mounted two stepper motors onto the scanner frame to enable movement along both the X-axis and Y-axis.
 One motor controlled horizontal rotation, while the second motor introduced vertical or lateral movement.

-This upgrade transformed the scanner from a single sweep system into a grid-based scanning platform, capable of collecting multiple scan lines across different positions.
+This upgrade transformed the scanner from a single-sweep system into a grid-based scanning platform, capable of collecting multiple scan lines across different positions.

 # Coordinating X and Y Motion